Using Distributions

 Whenever you record a payment against an invoice created in LeanLaw, your firm's allocation settings will be automatically applied to that payment, allowing you to see where the compensation for that payment is expected to go.
 One use for this compensation data is the creation of distributions.

-A distribution is the revenue allocation of one or more payments.
-When you view a distribution, you can see the total amount of money each attorney is receiving from the distribution, and from which allocation values (Responsible, Origination, etc.) that total was calculated.
+A distribution is the combined revenue allocation of one or more payments.
+No matter what frequency your firm uses to compensate attorneys, you can .
 When you're ready to finalize the distribution, you can also instantly create bills in QuickBooks equal to each attorney's total, assigned to each attorney's name, with the Distribution's name as the description.

 How to assign payments to a distribution